stilgar1/Jupyter-Pandas/README.md

 # Jupyter-Pandas

 The task was to perform EDA on an open spotify dataset.
-The idea was to show how well can you use Python for data analysis
+The idea was to show how can you use Python for data analysis